-If you are an Instagram user there is no doubt you have come across Augmented Reality (AR) effects, while going through your Instagram Stories.
-At the moment only individual Creators enrolled for closed beta program are able to create and publish such effects using Facebook’s Spark AR platform.
+If you are an Instagram user there is no doubt you have come across Augmented Reality (AR) effects while going through your Instagram Stories.
+At the moment, only individual Creators enrolled for closed beta program are able to create and publish such effects using Facebook’s Spark AR platform.
 All funny masks, 3D models and virtual make-ups you are seeing right now on IG are created by individual people trying to improve the platform before offical release.

 Wyświetl ten post na Instagramie.

-What it means is that brands are yet not allowed to conduct marketing campaigns using Augmented Reality on Instagram.
+What it means is that brands are not yet allowed to conduct marketing campaigns using Augmented Reality on Instagram.
 BUT, it is about to change this summer.
 And frankly – the day when AR will be opened up for all brands, influencers and celebrities will be the biggest milestone and ultimate test in all of the Spark AR history.

 In this article we would like all marketers and brands to take a closer look at what is about to come in the upcoming months and why everyone should get ready for it.